Calcium Flakes in Swimming Pool? Causes, Clearing, and Prevention

 When you start seeing white flakes entering your pool through the inlet, it's too late because calcium buildups have already invaded your salt cell plates.

-As the chlorine is produced in the electrolytic salt cell of a chlorine generator, a byproduct known as sodium hydroxide (NaOH) is formed, which by nature drives pH high in the salt cell and its environs.
+As chlorine is produced in the electrolytic salt cell of a chlorine generator, a byproduct known as sodium hydroxide (NaOH) is formed, which drives the salt cell and its environs to a high pH.

 Calcium scales or white flakes always form as a result of three things, and they include:-